liuyukai-could/classisland-fys-fyqz/README.md

 # classisland-fys-fyqz
-It is a repository of Anhui Province Fuyang No.7 Senior High School for ClassIsland
+It is a repository of Anhui Province Fuyang No.7 Senior High School for ClassIsland  Management Config